 Step 4 – Cooking the eggplants with the filling

 Step 4 is something I do to ensure that the eggplants are fully cooked, and more importantly, almost meltingly tender.
-I am not a fan of “sturdy” eggplants that have to be bitten.
+I am not a fan of “sturdy” eggplants that have to be bitten and chewed.
 I’m sure you know what I mean.

 Many of the recipes I see on Imam Bayildi don’t give the eggplants enough time to cook.
 Perhaps these people are happy with meaty and tough textured eggplants, and maybe even prefer them that way.
 I love being able to just bite through my aubergines.